Silent Europe aghast at possible breakup of Britain

 But German Foreign Minister Frank-Walter Steinmeier was less cautious on Thursday.
 "I would openly admit that I would rather see Great Britain remain together," he told a news conference in Berlin with his British counterpart Philip Hammond.

-In highly centralized France, it is the precedent of separatism that is causing most political anguish.
+In highly centralised France, it is the precedent of separatism that is causing most political anguish.

 Some European diplomats are alarmed by Cameron's high-wire strategy for trying to hold the country together and keep it in Europe: "How could he take such ill-calculated risks?" a French diplomat asked privately.